oliverwang101/YelpReviews/README.md

 Since our API calls only managed to get 10,000 reviews, we felt that it was only fair to use the same number of reviews from the Kaggle JSON file even though it had over 100,000 reviews.

-To our surprise, most of the results were actually the same, except for the fact that full reviews just yielded stronger differences in negative and positive sentiment.
+Most of the results were actually the same, except for the fact that full reviews just yielded stronger differences in negative and positive sentiment.

 Similar to method 1, we merged reviews with businesses to obtain more information per review (location, business type, etc):